Medha7979/Hack4Cause/README.md

-# code2create
+# Hack4Cause
-ML algoritm to find energy use (SLOAR PV)
+Machine Learning algoritm to find energy use using SLOAR PV data.
+.pde files can be used to visualize data in processing software to see energy usage around the world.